 This post may contain affiliate links.
 Please read our disclosure policy.

-This ham and potato soup is simple, hearty, and healthy.
+This ham and potato soup is simple, hearty, and healthy with a richly flavored broth!
 It uses everyday ingredients, and this version has no dairy.

 How to make ham and potato soup

-- Using a hand-held potato masher, mash some of the potatoes to give the soup a little more texture.
-Season with salt & pepper as needed and serve.
+Cook until the potatoes are fall-apart tender.
+Mash some of the potatoes right in the pot to give the soup a little more texture.
+Serve with salt & pepper as needed.
+Garnish with parsley if desired.

-- You can use a different variety of potatoes if you wish.
+- You can use a different variety of potatoes if you wish, but I prefer Russets because they fall apart nicely in soups for great texture.
+Other varieties will be more waxy.

-- Use low-sodium chicken broth if salt is a concern for you (ham can be fairly salty).
+- Use low-sodium chicken broth if salt is a concern for you since ham can be fairly salty.

 Ingredients